TedHusted/awake/awake.md/awake.md

 Concern ripples over the Rangers while Idisi pauses for three … nine … twelve seconds.

-Idisi: Sync complete.
+Idisi: The sync with our community is complete.
 Yes, I remember now.
 You used an alternate grid and brought back the Omnibot. — Our situation is that Oceanus and Phoebe have restored secondary power.
 The hostiles infiltrated through the geothermal boreholes.
 Nearly every pod is affected.
 Skirmishes are taking place everywhere.

-From under the rubble, a familiar voice cries out.
+From beneath the twisted slab of wreckage, a faint voice crackles through damaged speakers.

 Unit R8A-1J9: They are pushing people into their rooms to wait out the end.